La Vecinita Lyrics in English Vico C , Don Omar

 Blah, blah, blah

-Tries to avoid the investigation
+Try to avoid the investigation

-To not get into a chase
+So that you don't get into a chase

 Hits you with everything he has in the rock

-Come on, come on up
+Go on, go on up

 Hey, that gorki doesn't cover you, erase yourself from the map